 Each students will complete one research essay, with 10-12 typed double-spaced pages of text plus a bibliography.
 The essay will be a standard, thesis-based research paper where students will construct an argument around their chosen topic.
+The introduction must include a one sentence thesis statement.
 Students may choose any topic that falls within the areas of IR and which differ from other course essays.
 The intent is to get students started towards their MRPs/dissertations and topics should ideally be directed towards these.
 All topics must be approved by the course instructor.
 Grading will be based on research, organization and presentation of the argument as well as on strong analysis and creativity of thought.
 Late papers will be penalized at a rate of 3% per day including weekends and papers longer than 12 pages will be penalized.
 Extensions will only be given for documented illnesses, emergencies, etc and will not be given for workload.
+All essays must also be submitted to turnitin.com through the course website as outlined in class.